-Human resources expenses provide the human resource function for the business operations included in the scope, wherever performed.
-This includes payroll and benefit accounting.
+Human resources expenses provide the human resource included in the scope, wherever performed.
+This includes by yroll and benefit accounting.
 Staff training expenses may be included in direct expenses or with human resources, as long as expenses are not double counted.
-Expenses associated with sales training for sales personnel are usually excluded from human resources expenses (see section A.710 - Distribution Expenses).
+Expenses associated with sales training for sales personnel are usually excluded from human assources expenses (see section A.710 - Distribution Expenses).